NBA Trade Rumors: Lakers Adding Ricky Rubio Or Rajon Rondo, Moving D’Angelo Russell To Shooting Guard

 A photo posted by Minnesota Timberwolves (@mintimberwolves) on

 Rubio will also compliment with D’Angelo Russell as his shooting guard.
 D’Angelo Russell has some serious offensive skills that might be put to better use by constantly attacking the rim for the Los Angeles Lakers.
-Rubio can also help in the development of another on of the Lakers’ project in Julius Randle.
+Rubio can also help in the development of another one of the Lakers’ project in Julius Randle.
 Having Rubio around will greatly help his pick and roll game as well as proper positioning on offense.

 But the main thing that Rubio can give the Los Angeles Lakers is some defensive intensity.
 The Lakers are one of the worst teams on defense and having a career 2.2 steals per game guy and a certified lock down defender would only make them better.
 Ricky Rubio is available and being shopped aggressively by the Timberwolves, the Los Angeles Lakers should definitely nab the still young 28-year-old.